 "Ali has a vibrant personality and is very motivated to make a positive contribution to our program,” Turner stated at the time of her hiring.
 “Ali’s playing experience at Northwestern and overseas will allow her to make an immediate impact with our players.”

-Rubnitz is now starting her second season with the Hawks.
+Rubnitz's second season with the Hawks was the 2016 campaign in which Monmouth captured the MAAC Regular Season and Tournament Championships.
 Her first season in West Long Branch was a successful one for the Hawks, which saw the team capture the MAAC Regular Season Championship after posting a 9-1 conference mark.
 In addition, nine Monmouth players earned All-MAAC honors, including Offensive Player of the Year Alexis McTamney.

 In 2014, while pursuing a Master's Degree in Business Management - Entrepreneurship at Durham University in Durham, United Kingdom, the Los Gatos, California native was a starting player and assistant coach for the 2015 BUCS National Champions, and a team that was the runner-up in the Futsal National Championship.